DanSimon/scalene/README.md

 you want to make before beginning your work.
 I will have fairly strict standards about what I will merge in, so it's better we work together early on.

-## Origins
+### Origins

-Scalene is heavily influenced by Tumblr's Colossus framework, of which I was also the lead developer.
+Scalene is heavily influenced by Tumblr's Colossus framework, of which I was also the creator and lead developer.
 Scalene though is not a fork of Colossus, but instead more like a re-imagining with some fairly fundamental design changes.
-At least as of now no code from Colossus is being directly used in Scalene, though much of the core design is similar.
-If at any point I do include original or modified code from Colossus I'll make it clear which files/classes they are and include the licensing information in the NOTICES file.
-This will be more likely when I implement more of the Http, redis, and memcached protocols.

-### Why Scalene?

-Why am I building a new framework and not simply doing a big overhaul of Colossus?

-* Colossus already went through a few big overhauls which has left a fair amount of legacy design decisions.
-In particular Colossus was built for some use cases which I now think are not very realistic.
-A lot of work went into making it easy to implement custom binary protocols, but in all honestly it's not very often that someone actually wants to implement a proprietary protocol.
-Scalene will aim to support basically just http and http/2 for server protocols, possibly gRPC and websocket.
-This doesn't mean it will be particularly difficult to develop other protocols, but Scalene will not have a "library within a framework" for building protocols.

-*   Colossus has had a relatively stable API for a while now.
-Given the differences I have made/planned with Scalene so far, it would be a highly disruptive set of changes to implement in Colossus; it really wouldn't even feel like the same framework.

-* Colossus is still owned and controlled by Tumblr, but seems to be inactive and unmaintained (I left Tumblr in mid 2017).
+The biggest commonality Scalene shares with Colossus is the general idea of maximizing concurrency while minimizing parallelism.
+Like Colossus, Scalene aims to keep most I/O operations single-threaded, eliminating the overhead of context switching, but still asynchronous.
+This is not so different from how other high-performance frameworks like vert.x and rapidoid behave.

+Some of the bigger changes are:

+* Replaced Akka with built-in specialized actor library.
+Colossus only used Akka in a very basic and limited way, so I decided to build a dedicated slimmed-down version containing only what was needed.
+* Fully functional and declarative API.
+IMO the biggest issue with Colossus was how it handled exposing worker threads to the user.
+Scalene solves this by making the entire API declarative and more-or-less completely hides the complexity from the user.
+* Powerful routing DSL.
+A dramatic improvement from Colossus's pattern-matching DSL, Scalene's HTTP routing combinators allow you to easily define complex routes that parse, filter, and extract typed values from http requests.

 ## Benchmarks